zwang695/alexa-skills-list/skills/B017VAOYN0/README.md

 * *Alexa open Daily Word*

-Learn a new word every day, just say ?open Daily Word? and Alexa will select a new word along with its definition.
+Learn a new word every day, just say “open Daily Word” and Alexa will select a new word along with its definition.

 UPDATE -
 Now spelling out your daily word.